 Are dogs color blind?
 That's a question many pet owners and dog enthusiasts often ask.
 While it was long believed that dogs could only see in black, white, and shades of gray, evidence suggests they can also see brown, yellow, and some shades of blue.
 Learn more about how your dog views the world and whether they can see colors.

 The short answer is yes, dogs can see color, but they can't see as many colors as you do.
 Based on the number and types of cone photoreceptor cells dogs have, it's likely that they see colors ranging from brown through yellow, shades of gray, and just a few shades of blue.
 Because the red and green portions of the spectrum aren't distinguishable to them, dogs likely perceive those colors as muddy shades of gray.
 To gain a better understanding of why this is, it's important to break down the anatomy of the canine eye.

-The eye is an amazing organ whether it is a dog's eye or a person's eye.
+The eye is an amazing organ, whether it is a dog's eye or a human's eye.
 While there are many similarities in how both types of eyes are constructed, there are a few crucial differences that affect the way dogs see things as compared to people.

 Rods and Cones